mohannatd/shabdotir/README.md

 # shabdotir
-read and analysis first 200 pages of https://www.shab.ir then make ML model to predict price houses
+read and analysis first 200 pages of https://www.shab.ir then make ML model to predict price of houses.